devcode1981/File-Provider-Storage/gitlab-openldap/README.md

 ### Optional: disable anonymous binding

-The above config doesn't use a bind user, to keeps it as simple as possible.
+The above config doesn't use a bind user, to keep it as simple as possible.
 If you want to disable anonymous binding and require authentication:

 1. Run the following command: